gregnordin/panel_cubic_bezier/notes-panel_cubic_bezier.md

 - Include table of absolute positions and change scatter plot to visualize.
 - Successfully make interactive sequential Bezier curve with 2 segments.
 - Increase to 3 segments.

+## Next

+- Automate for variable number of segments.
+- &#9989; Pad the x and y limits of plot (or fix the limits).
+- Better colors.
+- Make colors cyclic.
+- Add switch to change colors between cyclic and the same.